Emily Oster, PhD

 This variation is consistent, I think, with individual experiences.
 Some people are prolific pumpers; others are not.
 As a result, unless you do some fairly substantial self-experimentation, you may struggle to map your pumping volume to your child’s eating volume.
 Sorry!

 If you want to know exactly how much your baby is eating when they nurse — and I will emphasize this is really only helpful if you are worried about weight gain — you can get an infant scale and weigh them before and after.
-Again, though, in the absence of a medical reason to do this, I would not recommend it.
+Again, though, in the absence of a medical reason to do this, why stress yourself out about it?

 Community Guidelines